GBert/openwrt-files/README.md

 ### Todo

 Darron Broad is doing a very good job getting more PICs integrated.
 The speed is impressive.
-PIC32 is also supported on some devices (mainly in SPDIP package)
+PIC32 is also supported for some devices (mainly in SPDIP package)

 ### Thanks